Te mahi ngahere Māori me Te Pūnaha Tauhokohoko Whiwhinga Waro Māori forestry and the Emissions Trading Scheme

 Only certain types of existing forests are eligible to join the ETS.
 When your ngahere was planted or established, and what was on the land before, affects whether you can join.

-If you have ngahere planted before 1990, you cannot register this in the ETS to earn carbon credits.
+If you have ngahere planted before 1990, you cannot register this in the ETS to earn units.

-See explanations of the different types of forest land eligible to join the ETS on the Ministry for Primary Industries’ website.
+See explanations of the different kinds of forest land eligible to join the ETS on the Ministry for Primary Industries’ website.

-If your whenua is eligible to join the ETS you’ll still need to check if your whenua is suitable to be in the scheme.
-You may find that parts are not.
+If your ngahere is eligible to join the ETS you’ll still need to check if the ETS is suitable for you.
+You may find it isn’t beneficial for parts of your ngahere.

-The ETS is complex so it’s best to get advice to see if it’s right for your whenua.
+The ETS is complex and can be expensive.
+It’s best to get advice to see if it’s right for your whenua.

-Find out if your forest land is covered by the ETS, whether you can join the ETS, and if you can earn carbon credits on the Ministry for Primary Industries’ website.
+Find out if your forest land is covered by the ETS, whether you can join the ETS, and if you can earn units on the Ministry for Primary Industries’ website.

 Getting ETS advice

 If the ETS is right for your whenua, there are different steps involved to join.
-When you join, there are obligations you must meet.
+When you join, you have certain responsibilities.

 It’s best to talk to a forestry or ETS consultant before you join the ETS.

-You can also appoint a representative to help you join the ETS (this person is sometimes called an ‘authorised representative’).
+You can also appoint a representative to help you join the ETS.
 Your representative can help you:

 Land already in the ETS